hlisdero/cargo-check-deadlock/README.md

 As time goes on and the compiler internals change, the code will inevitably need changes to work again.

-**The current state of the repository compiled without warnings and with all tests passing with** `rustc 1.71.0-nightly (9d871b061 2023-05-21)`
+**The current state of the repository compiles without warnings and with all tests passing with** `rustc 1.71.0-nightly (9d871b061 2023-05-21)`

 ### Installation